About The Book

 It is June 16th, 2004, Dublin, Ireland.
 Centenary celebrations for James Joyce’s Ulysses are in full flow.

-A troubled boy is about to walk into the Bloomsday Centenary Concert, which is packed full of dignitaries, and blow himself up.
+A troubled boy is about to walk into the Bloomsday Centenary Concert, which is packed full of dignitaries, and commit a violent act.

 Inside the concert hall, the lives of four unsuspecting people spin towards each other: Omar Wilde, a half-Egyptian/half-Irish journalist struggling with an ailing marriage; Flora Wilde, his headstrong Polish wife, haunted by the loss of their stillborn child; Kieran Lynch, a young actor playing the character of Stephen Dedalus on the streets of Dublin that day; and Bláithín O’Leary, an emotionally fragile young actress and drug addict who is dragged into a political scandal involving a cabinet minister who happens to be her father.

 Four very different people,

 one potentially awful event, and